kevinph4n/C-and-C-plusplus-Learning-DUMP/README.md

 Through this repository, I aim to:

+- Build a strong foundation in **C programming**
-- Learn the basics of **C syntax**
+- Learn the fundamentals of **C++**
-- Develop familiarity with **Unix environments**
-- Understand **C variables and types**
+- Develop a deeper understanding of **functions, pointers, memory, and data types**
-- Understand **control flow in C**
+- Understand and implement fundamental **data structures**
-- Learn to write and reason about **recursive functions**
+- Learn and implement fundamental **algorithms**
-- Implement and understand **data structures in C**
-- Understand the structural differences between **C and Python**
-- Explore the impact of **C on modern programming languages and systems**
-- Understand potential **security vulnerabilities associated with C**
-- Develop a deeper understanding of **computation and low-level programming**
+- Improve algorithmic thinking and **problem-solving skills**
+- Practice writing and reasoning about code without relying entirely on higher-level abstractions
+- Build a solid foundation for further study in **Computer Science**

 ---

 ## Learning Focus

-The main purpose of this repository is not simply to learn C, but to use C as a way to better understand **computation and programming fundamentals**.
+The main purpose of this repository is to use **C and C++ as tools for understanding programming fundamentals and problem solving**.

-C exposes concepts that are often abstracted away by higher-level languages such as Python, providing a different perspective on variables, memory, data structures, control flow, and how programs interact with the underlying system.
+Working with these languages provides a closer look at concepts such as memory, data representation, functions, pointers, data structures, and algorithmic efficiency.

+Rather than simply collecting syntax and solutions, this repository focuses on **understanding, implementing, and experimenting with the underlying concepts**.

-> Learn → Take notes → Implement → Experiment → Compare → Repeat.
+> Learn → Take notes → Implement → Experiment → Solve → Repeat.

 ---